 4.4 VOICE AND VOTING RIGHTS OF MEMBERS - The voice and voting rights of members of the House of Delegates and of individuals shall be as follows:

-.1 Group Member Representatives, Board Members, At-Large House Members and other members - Each of the Group Member Representatives, the Board Members, the At-Large House Members and other members shall have both voice and vote in meetings of the House of Delegates.
+.1 Group Member Representatives, Board Members, At-Large House Members and other members - Each of the Group Member Representatives, the Board Members, the At-Large House Members, Athlete Representatives, and Coach Representatives shall have both voice and vote in meetings of the House of Delegates.

 .2 Individuals - Individuals who are not members of the House of Delegates may attend open meetings of the House of Delegates and its committees and be heard at the discretion of the presiding officer.